 Many seniors have to sell their homes to afford an independent living facility.
 They may also worry about rising property taxes and home repairs.
 However, many of these expenses can be avoided.
 By selling their homes, seniors can have cash on hand to fund the next chapter in their lives.

-The benefits of independent living are many.
+The benefits of independent living for seniors in Illinois are many.
 Some of the best include being able to keep their home, no longer having to work, and maintaining their freedom.
 In addition, they have access to a wide range of services and activities.
 These facilities are designed to meet the specific needs of the elderly.

 Before moving, take the time to visit a prospective independent living facility.
 You can use the Internet to research facilities in your area.
 Once you have found a facility, you should ask about the amenities that are included in the membership fees.
 Ask about how the community is prepared for emergencies and what kinds of services are available.